raikilon/dev-notes/aws/saa-c03/aws.md

 ### Lambda

-Function as a Service (FaaS) allows you to run a piece of code inside a specific runtime.
-This function is executed within a runtime environment that you configure with a specific amount of memory (CPU is automatically allocated based on memory).
+Function-as-a-Service (FaaS) allows you to run a piece of code inside a specific runtime.
+The function executes within a configured runtime environment: you choose the amount of memory (from 128 MB up to 10,240 MB in 1-MB increments) and AWS allocates CPU and other resources proportionally based on that memory.

-Memory ranges from **128MB to 10,240MB** (**for every 1,769MB of memory, you get 1 vCPU**).
-If a Lambda function is allocated more than **1,792MB**, it can receive **proportional vCPUs** (up to **6 vCPUs at the maximum 10,240MB memory limit**).
-There is also ephemeral storage, ranging from **512MB to 10,240MB**.
+For example, at around 1,769 MB of memory the function is allocated approximately one full vCPU.
+At the maximum memory allocation of 10,240 MB, the function can receive up to six vCPUs.

+There is also ephemeral storage, ranging from **512MB to 10,240MB** in `/tmp` directory.

 Lambda is **stateless** (usually), so it should be able to start clean every time.